tackcrypto1031/tk_comfyui_SimpleSize/README.md

 - **Multi-Model Support**: Tailored resolution presets for **SD1.5**, **SDXL**, **FLUX**, **QwenImage**, **Zimage**, and **WAN**.
 - **Contextual Filtering**: The tool dynamically filters resolution options based on your selected model and target aspect ratio.
+- **Empty Latent Output**: Added an integrated `latent` output terminal that generates a standard empty latent (1/8 resolution) directly for your samplers.
 - **Smart Ratios**: Supports all common aspect ratios, including `1:1`, `2:3`, `3:2`, `3:4`, `16:9`, `9:16`, `9:21`, and `21:9`.
 - **Clean UI**: Simple dropdown-based interface that prevents configuration errors by only showing valid combinations.
 - **Dynamic Calculation**: For models like **WAN**, resolutions are automatically calculated and sorted for both vertical and horizontal orientations.